 - Add arborio to dry dutch oven and cook, stirring frequently until rice is translucent (3-4 minutes)

-- Remove from the oven, stir in the last of the stock until the liquid is mostly absorbed
+- Remove from the oven, then stir in the remaining stock until the liquid is mostly absorbed

-- Finish by stirring in Parmesan cheese and butter and it’s ready to dig into!
+- Finish by stirring in Parmesan cheese & butter—and it’s ready to dig into!

-That’s it and the oven does most of the work while you kick back and let the delicious aromas fill your house!
+That’s it!
+The oven does most of the work while you kick back and let the delicious aromas fill your house!

 How to Meal Prep Risotto

 You know I’m all about that meal prep life and saving your future self a lot of time and stress.
-So if you’re wondering, can risotto be meal prepped?
-It most certainly can!
+So if you’re wondering whether risotto can be meal prepped or not?
+It absolutely can!